All Episodes

 Right.

-And it's a Tea Party, it's racist.
+And as a Tea Party, it's racist.

 And Obama's opposition is racist.